Guidance for business and academic organisations on how to get advice and support to test and develop innovative

 You’ll be able to discuss your business needs with a growth expert and complete an online diagnostic for your business.
 Based on the results, you will be offered opportunities to get coaching, mentoring or entrepreneurial skills training, covering areas such as developing a business model, sales, strategic marketing, access to finance, leadership and change management.

-All SMEs will be automatically invited to participate.
+All SMEs awarded funding after January 2015 will be automatically invited to participate.
 You can find more information here in What happens if you are successful?

 If you’re a startup, micro, small or medium-sized business, you can get support from an external expert.
 You can use this expert to help you gain new knowledge, and to help you to innovate, develop and grow.

 Work with other businesses and access specialist facilities

 You can find technical facilities and expertise at Innovate UK’s 7 Catapult centres.
 You can use this support to help you adopt, develop and exploit your innovative products and technologies.
 Each centre focuses on a specific industry and 2 new Catapults will be set up in 2015.
 Any size UK business can use Catapult facilities.

 Innovation and knowledge centres (IKC)